Navigate

 • Quicker clarity with fewer missteps and better shared understanding

-Working across corporate, public sector, and third sector contexts, I’m UK (London) and US (West Coast) based.
+Working across corporate, public sector, and third sector contexts, I’m UK-based (London) with occasional work in the Pacific Northwest (US).

 Testimonials